LachlanNicBrown/COIT12212-Portfolio/Part1-Wk3,4,5/Week-3.md

 - STIX and TAXII

 Answer:
+Threat intelligence is the collection, investigation, and sharing of information about current cyber threats.
+Understanding the tactics, techniques, vectors, etc of threat actors, the vulnerabilities in systems and the potential impacts that these vulnerabilities could have if exploited.
+By using the information gained and examined from threat intelligence, organisations can harden and proactively respond to attacks, or mitigate them altogether.

+Structured Threat Information eXpression (STIX) and Trusted Automated eXchange of Indicator Information (TAXII) are frameworks designed to improve the shareing of cyber threat intelligence.
+STIX acts as a common language for cyber threat information, which allows for easier and standardised descriptions of threat actors, attack types, and other data.
+TAXII includes the secure and automated exchange of this data to and from different enities.

 ---
-Activity 3: Understand what a threat model is by reading the provided artile.
+Activity 3: Understand what a threat model is by reading the provided article.
 Describe any three threat models and give an example of each:
 - STRIDE
 - PnG
 - Security Cards